Skip to main content.

 Hillsong Church

-Known thoughout the world for its hugely popular worship songs, the church has released over 40 worship albums since 1992.
+Known for its hugely popular modern worship songs, the church has released over 50 worship albums since 1992.
+Hillsong says, “Each week, Hillsong Worship songs are sung by an estimated 50 million people in 60 languages.”
+1

 Unfortunately, the theology of Hillsong Church leaves much to be desired.
-It promotes Word-Faith theology, with a major emphasis on the so-called prosperity teaching.
+It promotes Word-Faith teachings, with a major emphasis on the so-called prosperity gospel.

 Brian and Bobbie Houston are the senior pastors of Hillsong Church in Sydney, Australia, incorporating two major campuses (Hills and City), a city-wide network of Connect Groups and contributing ministries and extension services.